MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 ## Run the migration script

 The following PowerShell script `Robocopy_Remote_Server_.ps1` uses Robocopy to copy VM files and their dependent directories and metadata from the source to the destination system.
-This script has been modified from the original script on TechNet at: [Robocopy Files to Remote Server Using PowerShell and RoboCopy](/windows-server/administration/windows-commands/robocopy).
+This script has been modified from the original script at: [Robocopy Files to Remote Server Using PowerShell and RoboCopy](/windows-server/administration/windows-commands/robocopy).

 The script copies all VM VHD, VHDX, and VMCX files to your destination system for a given Cluster Shared Volume (CSV).
 One CSV is migrated at a time.

 The migration script is run locally on each source machine to leverage the benefit of RDMA and fast network transfer.
 To do this:

-1. Make sure each destination system machine is set to the CSV owner for the destination CSV.
+1. Make sure each destination machine is set to the CSV owner for the destination CSV.

 1. To determine the location of all VM VHD and VHDX files to be copied, use the following cmdlet.
 Review the `C:\vmpaths.txt` file to determine the topmost source file path for Robocopy to start from for step 4: